 By means of careful selection and coordination of courses to avoid overlap, the dual degree may be earned with a minimum total number of credits— 54 with thesis or without.

 This program is available in all of the engineering majors except Engineering Management and requires separate applications for each degree program.
 Acceptance into both is prerequisite to acceptance as a dual MEng/MBA candidate.
 See the course catalog for additional details.

 Graduate students may also choose to pursue a dual specialization while achieving their master of engineering degree.

 This program is designed for the engineer who wishes to strengthen his/her engineering education with advanced work at the graduate level, and would like to build additional knowledge in a second area of engineering.
 The Dual Specialization MEng is available in all of the engineering majors and combinations.

-Typically, student combines the specialization in which their received their undergraduate degree (example: civil, chemical, electrical or mechanical) with an additional specialization in engineering management.
-At the completion of the program, the student is awarded one Master of Engineering degree, with two specializations.
+Typically, student combines the specialization in which they received their undergraduate degree (example: civil, chemical, electrical, or mechanical) with an additional specialization in engineering management.
+At the completion of the program, the student is awarded one master of engineering degree, with two specializations.